i General legal framework

 i Definition of the relevant market

 In abuse of dominance cases, the rules applicable in merger control cases are being used by analogy for the purpose of defining the relevant market.
 According to Article 11 of the Merger Control Ordinance of 17 June 1996, the relevant product market comprises those goods and services that are regarded as interchangeable by consumers on the one hand and by suppliers on the other with regard to their characteristics and intended use.
 The relevant geographic market is defined as the area in which on the one hand consumers purchase and on the other suppliers sell the goods or services that constitute the relevant product market.
-This provision also serves as the basis for defining the relevant market in dominance cases.6 From a temporal perspective, it must be examined whether any goods or services that allow for substitution in terms of product and geography are available all year round or just for a certain period of time.
+This provision also serves as the basis for defining the relevant market in dominance cases.5 From a temporal perspective, it must be examined whether any goods or services that allow for substitution in terms of product and geography are available all year round or just for a certain period of time.

-iii Definition of dominance
+ii Definition of dominance

 There is no statutory threshold above which an undertaking must be considered as dominant under Swiss law.
 As a rule of thumb, market shares below 20 per cent are not considered to confer a dominant position to an undertaking.
 Market shares of between 20 and 40 per cent generally do not confer a dominant position to an undertaking, unless special circumstances are present.
-Market shares of 40 per cent and above are an indicator of dominance,11 unless there are special circumstances that allow denying such dominance.
+Market shares of 40 per cent and above are an indicator of dominance,10 unless there are special circumstances that allow denying such dominance.

 In any event, market shares constitute mere indicators and are never in themselves sufficient proof of dominance.
 In practice, the ComCo performs an in-depth analysis of the market characteristics, such as the situation of competitors (current competition), the market entry barriers (potential competition) and the position of the other side of the market (countervailing market power).
-Such an analysis is made even in cases where the definition of the relevant market reveals market shares of 100 per cent.12 In accordance with the practice of the EU Commission, the ComCo assesses the competitive pressure and market position of the potentially dominant undertaking and its competitors.
+Such an analysis is made even in cases where the definition of the relevant market reveals market shares of 100 per cent.11 In accordance with the practice of the EU Commission, the ComCo assesses the competitive pressure and market position of the potentially dominant undertaking and its competitors.
 It also takes into consideration the competitive pressure due to the imminent expansion of already existing competitors or the imminent market entry of new suppliers.
 Finally, the ComCo assesses the competitive pressure due to the negotiating strength of the other side of the market (i.e., the countervailing buying power).
 In its more recent practice, the ComCo has analysed the competitive position of the opposite side of the market only in cases of collective dominance.
 In fact, the ComCo seems to consider that, although the disciplinary effect of countervailing buyer power may prevent abuses in individual cases, it does establish or re-establish the dynamic functions of effective competition.

-Market dominance may only be achieved by ‘undertakings’.
+Market dominance may only be achieved by 'undertakings'.
 This corresponds to the personal scope of application of the Cartel Act.
-According to Article 2 Paragraph 1 bis of the Cartel Act, undertakings are all buyers or suppliers of goods and services active in commerce, regardless of their legal or organisational form.
+According to Article 2, Paragraph 1 bis of the Cartel Act, undertakings are all buyers or suppliers of goods and services active in commerce, regardless of their legal or organisational form.
 The concept of an undertaking follows an economic approach, based on the entrepreneurial activity of an entity.
-Therefore, it also covers undertakings governed by public law, as well as private commercial companies part of a public body (e.g., the federal government, cantons or communes).13 In case of groups of companies, the entire group is considered as a single economic entity to the purpose of assessing market dominance.
+Therefore, it also covers undertakings governed by public law, as well as private commercial companies that are part of a public body (e.g., the federal government, cantons or communes).12 In the case of groups of companies, the entire group is considered as a single economic entity to the purpose of assessing market dominance.

-According to the definition of dominance contained in Article 4 Paragraph 2 of the Cartel Act, a dominant position may be held by one or more undertakings.
+According to the definition of dominance contained in Article 4, Paragraph 2 of the Cartel Act, a dominant position may be held by one or more undertakings.
 Thus, collective dominance is also covered by the law.
-In 1998, the ComCo held for the first time that there was a case of collective dominance.14 Collective dominance requires two (duopoly) or several (oligopoly) undertakings deliberately adopting a parallel (i.e., collusive) behaviour.
+In 1998, the ComCo held for the first time that there was a case of collective dominance.13 Collective dominance requires two (duopoly) or several (oligopoly) undertakings deliberately adopting a parallel (i.e., collusive) behaviour.
 If the collusive element in the parallel behaviour is lacking, such behaviour is generally legal, as it constitutes the normal reaction of competitors to exogenous market developments.

 - similar and stable market shares;

-- similar cost structures as well as a personal and financial intertwining between competitors, and the resulting symmetry of interests;
+- similar cost structures, as well as a personal and financial intertwining between competitors, and the resulting symmetry of interests;

 - high market entry barriers;